-To date the FHCS has produced about 250 medical and 100 nursing graduates all of whom are providing their professional services in the country.
-Many of our MBBS graduates have been selected for postgraduate training in different specialties offered by the Postgraduate Institute of Medicine, University of Colombo.
+To date the FHCS has produced about 320 medical and 150 nursing graduates all of whom are providing their professional services in Sri Lanka and abroad.
+Many of our MBBS graduates have been selected and completed postgraduate training in different specialties offered by the Postgraduate Institute of Medicine, University of Colombo.
 Some of our graduates have joined as academic staff and are reading for their postgraduate research degrees.
-Seven and five academic staff members were able to complete their PhD degrees and masters respectively after joining the faculty.
-Four have obtained board certification as specialists in clinical fields after joining.
-Several others are pursuing in advanced research and postgraduate studies.
+Many academic staff members were able to complete their PhD degrees and masters after joining the faculty.
+Several have obtained board certification as specialists in clinical fields after joining.
+Several others are pursuing in advanced research and postgraduate studies both in Sri Lanka and abroad.
 I am proud to say that the faculty also provides laboratory and clinical consultancy services to the neighbouring hospitals including the Teaching Hospital Batticaloa.
+Our faculty has been a source of expertise to the Teaching Hospital and the Regional Health Services during the recent COVID 19 pandemic.